Tongue splitting, ear removal and branding - the limits of consent as a defence to extreme body modification (Part II)

 For example, it is unclear whether inserting implants under the skin for decorative purposes would be deemed to fall into the tattoo exemption suggested in Brown, or whether it crosses the line into serious harm to which consent cannot be a defence.

 The court in R v Wilson Crim LR 573 found that a husband consensually branding his wife’s buttock with a hot knife fell within the category of a ‘lawful infliction of actual bodily harm’ because it was in the confines of a marital relationship.
-The husband in this situation was not a registered body modification specialist, and it is unlikely that the knife used was sterilised to meet the health and safety requirements of a licenced shop or parlour.
+The husband in this situation was not a registered body modification specialist, and it is unlikely that the knife used was sterilised to meet the health and safety requirements of a licensed shop or parlour.
 This perhaps exemplifies the court’s confusion in trying to differentiate between tolerable and intolerable consensually inflicted bodily harm.
 The bizarre exemption of allowing this sort of act to happen between a married couple, with no regard for the health and safety of the person being branded nor the capability of the individual carrying it out, seems inexplicably inconsistent.

 The demand for these procedures will inevitably continue, regardless of their legality.
 It is at least arguable that the law needs to be reviewed in a way which allows for individual choice, effectively regulates these procedures and ensures that these practitioners are properly trained.
 The public interest in ensuring that practitioners can carry out these procedures on informed, willing customers in a safe and controlled environment without the looming prospect of prosecution is obvious.
 If certain practices of body modification are found unlawful, we are in danger of seeing the industry driven underground.